hkonitzer/nofise/README.md

 Basically this is a simple combination of [Express](https://expressjs.com/) with [Express-Fileupload](https://www.npmjs.com/package/express-fileupload).

 WARNING: No authentication at all!
+Do not use this on the open internet!

 ## Options

 All options must be provided via environment variables.

+URLPATH=/

+The path under nofise serves files, usually a "/"

 FILEROOT=./fileroot